AlexGeControl/3D-Point-Cloud-Analytics/README.md

 # Docker for 3D Point Cloud Analysis

-This is the Docker image for 3D Point Cloud Analysis, www.shenlanxueyuan.com.
+This is the Docker image for open courseware 3D Point Cloud Analysis from www.shenlanxueyuan.com, China.

+All source code are based upon public available resources and starter-code from www.shenlanxueyuan.com.

+Please check them before disturbing me with your own stupid claims.

 ---